Five-Dimensional Path Integrals for Six-Dimensional Conformal Field Theories: Instantons

 \subsection{General Solution to \ward{} Identities}

 The algebra $\frak{h}$, its representations and the solutions of the resulting \ward{} identities (\ref{eq: final global infinitesimal WTIs}) have already been studied extensively \cite{Lambert:2020zdc}.
 Thus we can readily apply those results here.
-For instance, if we consider a pair of scalar operators $\fOp^{(1)},\fOp^{(2)}$ of the theory with scaling dimensions $\Delta_1,\Delta_2$, respectively, and dress each of them with an instanton operator of generic charge, the resulting 2-point function is fixed up to an overall constant.
+For instance, if we consider a pair of scalar operators $\fOp_{n_1}^{(1)},\fOp_{n_2}^{(2)}$ of the theory with scaling dimensions $\Delta_1,\Delta_2$ and instanton charge $n_1,n_2$, respectively, the resulting 2-point function is fixed up to an overall constant.
 It is given by